I and J are for Imaginary Juxtopositions

 Irving, Washington wrote the classic "The Legend of Sleepy Hollow."
 However, for scary atmospheric literature, I prefer his New York City-based tales, including "The Devil and Tom Walker."

-Ishiguro, Kazuo: I read Remains of the Day for my first A-Z list and Never Let Me Good the second time around.
+Ishiguro, Kazuo: I read Remains of the Day for my first A-Z list and Never Let Me Go the second time around.
 Both are good.

 James, Eloisa is a romance writer of extremely clever books.
-She belongs to that class of writers of erotica romance, a genre that still gets scoffed at, who are extremely well-educated--Ph.Ds in English history and everything.
+She one of those writers of erotica romance, a genre that still gets scoffed at, who are extremely well-educated--Ph.Ds in English history and everything.
 James's books resemble Restoration Comedies, clever dialog included.
 Consequently, although I think she is one of the most talented genre romance writers on the market, I don't read a ton of her stuff: it tends to fall more into World than Character romance.
 That said, her pay-offs are always amusing.

 James, P.D.: Mystery writer of another broody detective, Dagliesh.
 I quite like her Cordelia Gray series.
-She wrote a non-fiction book about mysteries which I don't recommend since I found it rather disappointing, being a rehash of stuff written by other mystery critics.
+She wrote a non-fiction book about mysteries which I found rather disappointing, the book being a rehash of stuff written by other mystery critics.
 For thoughts about mystery fiction, I recommend Dorothy Sayers instead.

 Jeffers, Regina: I read Regina Jeffers for the first A-Z List.